gluonhq/client-samples/Maven/HelloWorld/README.md

     mvn clean client:build
     mvn client:run

 **Note**: This is an app without a UI.
 For an app showing a UI, have a look at the HelloFX sample.
-When running the HelloWorld application, the `Hello, World` is printed on `System.err` which is shown at the console where you initiated `./gradlew nativeRun`
+When running the HelloWorld application, the `Hello, World` is printed on `System.err` which is shown at the console where you initiated `mvn client:run`.

 **Note**: Since all java bytecode is translated to native code, the compilation step can take a long time, and it requires a fair amount of memory.